-- 18 The Council uses Link Asset Services, Treasury Solutions as its external treasury management advisors. - The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
-All decisions will be undertaken with regards to all available information, including, but not solely, our treasury management advisors. - It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review. - The scope of investments within the Council's operations now includes both conventional treasury investments (the placing of residual cash from the Council's functions) and more commercial type investments, such as investment properties.
-The commercial type investments require specialist property advisers.
+- 13 The Council uses Link Asset Services, Treasury Solutions as its external treasury management advisors. - The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
+All decisions will be undertaken with regards to all available information, including, but not solely, our treasury management advisors.

+It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.

-The Capital Prudential Indicators 2021/22 - 2023/24
+The Capital Prudential Indicators 2022/23 - 2024/25